tinix84/ELECTRICALPYTHON/README.md

 - StackOverflow user gg349
 - Paul Ortman | Power Quality Engineer - Idaho Power | Instructor - University of Idaho

-In this library, there are:
+In this repository, there are:
 - EESignal (Used primarily for signals and systems or signal/power quality)
 - EEPower (Used primarily for electrical power calculations)